cursorless-dev/cursorless/docs/user/how-to.md

 :::info

-See how we use `cursorless_create_destination` to create a destination for the result of the transformation.
+Notice how we use `cursorless_create_destination` to create a destination for the result of the transformation.
 The `cursorless_insert` action expects a destination, so that it knows whether to replace, insert before, or insert after the target.
 See [Destinations](reference/destinations.md) for more information.

 :::